35up/recommendations-slider/README.md

    recommendations
 3. Use shadow `::part` pseudo-element to customize internal elements.
 The available parts are: `recommendation`, `button`, `price` and `arrow`
+4. Replace arrows with your own elements using slots: `arrow-left` and `arrow-right`

 Example:
 ```